A Lightweight Protocol for Matchgate Fidelity Estimation: Matchgate Fidelity Estimation

-\textit{Well-Conditioning.} We give two bounds for $l$: one for the general case, where no assumption is made about the structure of $\hat{\mathcal{U}}$ or the size of its elements, and one for the case where $|\chi_\mathcal{U}(I, J)| \geq \alpha$ for all non-zero elements.
-The latter is the `well-conditioning' property from the original algorithm.
-Whilst it is true that all Clifford gates are well-conditioned (with $\alpha = 1$), a MG circuit can correspond to an arbitrarily small rotation with a small $\alpha$.
-However, determining it for a particular instance of a MG circuit can be straightforward, thanks to the compound matrix structure of $\hat{\mathcal{U}}$.
-Some guidance on how $\alpha$ may be found for an arbitrary MG circuit is given in Appendix \ref{appendixc} (essentially, we may use the fact that any $R \in SO(2n)$ can be decomposed into a product of $n(2n-1)$ 2D rotations with generalised Euler Angles).
+\textit{Well-Conditioning.} We give two bounds for $l$: one for the general case, where no assumption is made about the structure of $\hat{\mathcal{U}}$ or the size of its elements, and another for the case where $|\chi_\mathcal{U}(I, J)| \geq \alpha$ for all non-zero elements.
+The latter is the `well-conditioning' property from \cite{Flammia_2011}.
+Whilst it is true that all Clifford gates are well-conditioned (with $\alpha = 1$), a matchgate circuit can correspond to an arbitrarily small rotation with a small value of $\alpha$.
+Determining this value for large systems is an intractable problem, as it requires sorting exponentially many non-zero elements of $\hat{\mathcal{U}}$.
+For smaller systems, we provide guidance on how to isolate the well-conditioning parameter in Appendix \ref{appendixc}.